BRIGHT FUTURES — Nederland senior Jaden Nguyen "will do great things" on path to being a doctor - Port Arthur News

 “He will do great things,” Block said.

-Nguyen, who turns 18 in April, has attended Nederland schools how whole life.
+Nguyen, who turns 18 in April, has attended Nederland schools his whole life.

 He has maintained excellent grades throughout school due to strong planning.